arcege/workspaces/README.md

 ## Hooks ##

-There are two hook scripts that could be run.
+There are four hook scripts that could be run.

-* ~/.ws.sh  -- globally called
+* ~/.ws/hook.sh  -- globally called
+* ~/.ws/config.sh  -- variables used in global hook script
-* ~/workspace/*wsname*/.ws.sh  -- specific to the workspace
+* ~/workspace/*wsname*/.ws/hook.sh  -- specific to the workspace
+* ~/workspace/*wsname*/.ws/config.sh  -- variables used in specific hook script

 Arguments are given depending on the operation: 'create', 'destroy', 'enter' and 'leave'.